Eocs Receive Senior Level Guidance From

 Resource Allocation

-Senior-level guidance is crucial for prioritizing resource allocation to ensure that critical needs are met first and that resources are used efficiently and effectively.
+Senior-level guidance is crucial for prioritizing resource allocation to check that critical needs are met first and that resources are used efficiently and effectively.
 Leaders can make tough decisions about resource allocation based on the severity of the situation, the availability of resources, and the potential impact on public safety.

 Communication